tudorian95/RAGLibrarian/README.md

 You need to provide an OpenAI API key in order to run the app via changing the `insert-key-here` part of the command with an actually valid key.

+Also attached a localRagLib image to this repo in case you don't have an api key, just to show the app running

 Access the application at: [localhost:8989](http://localhost:8989)